digitalocean/doctl/README.md

 ### Option 2 – Download a Release from GitHub

-Visit the [Releases page][doctl-releases] for the `doctl` GitHub project, and find the appropriate archive for your operating system and architecture.
+Visit the [Releases page](doctl-releases) for the `doctl` GitHub project, and find the appropriate archive for your operating system and architecture.
 (For OS X systems, remember to use the `darwin` archive.)

 #### OS X and GNU/Linux